 - And more

 Heart disease kills about 600,000 people every year in the United States.
-The American Heart Association considers obesity a major risk factor for heart disease.
+The American Heart Association considers obesity a major cause of heart disease.
 Large studies show that the risk for heart disease increases with obesity(5).
-People with severe obesity are at a higher risk for coronary artery disease.
-This means they have a higher risk of a heart attack.
+People with severe obesity are at a higher risk having a heart attack.

 Obesity increases your risk of heart failure.
-Severe obesity is associated with irregular heartbeats (arrhythmias).
-These arrhythmias can triple the risk of cardiac arrest.
-However, some excess weight can protect against dying from heart failure after the diagnosis is made(6).
+Severe obesity is associated with irregular heartbeats (arrhythmias, or a heardbeat that is not normal).
+These arrhythmias can triple the risk of cardiac arrest (cardiac arrest is when the heart stops beating).

-People with obesity have reduced lung capacity.
-These people are at higher risk for respiratory infections.
-They are more likely to have asthma and other respiratory disorders.
+People with obesity have reduced breath capacity.
+They are not able to breathe in as much air in and out.
+These people are at higher risk for respiratory (lung) infections, asthma, and other respiratory disorders.
 Asthma has been shown to be three to four times more common among people with obesity(8).

-More than half of those affected by obesity (around 50-60 percent) have obstructive sleep apnea (OSA) In cases of severe obesity, this figure is around 90 percent7).
+More than half of those affected by obesity (around 50 to 60 percent) have obstructive sleep apnea (OSA).
+In cases of severe obesity, this figure is around 90 percent (7).
 OSA is a very serious breathing disorder.
-OSA occurs when excess fat in the neck, throat, and tongue block air passageways during sleep.
+It occurs when extra fat in the neck, throat, and tongue block air passageways during sleep.
 This blockage causes apnea, which means a person stops breathing for a time.
 A person with OSA may have hundreds of apnea episodes each night.
 Apnea episodes reduce the amount of oxygen in a person’s blood.

 - Endometrial cancer